Trade to be focus of Australia, Indonesia talks

 4:30pm: An Iranian asylum-seeker in Indonesia has spoken with the ABC's Helen Brown in Jakarta of the fear he is feeling for a friend, who he believes was on the capsized vessel:

-Masoud says his friend contacted him a few days ago and said he was going to try and reach Australia by boat.
+Masoud says his friend contacted him a few days ago and said he was going to try and reach Australia by boat.3:15pm: Independent MPs Tony Windsor and Rob Oakeshott have joined Dr Washer in calling for a bipartisan solution:

 He says the 41 year old felt it was the only option after living in Indonesia for one and half years, and having his application for refugee status denied.